Welcome Brief

 • If you need to take a break, we can always pause.

 • This is a video podcast, published as a podcast and a YouTube Channel.
-We also publish (edited) transcripts on our website.
+Each Conversation also gets a page on our website.

 • Avoid wireless microphones, especially AirPods etc. We recommend using a good quality external microphone.